USC student recovering in hospital after hit-and-run crash

 “I’m doing pretty well for the misery I went through,” Bunny said.
 “My family, friends, and coworkers are all coming by.”

-The computer engineering and computer science student said he was walking to the Downey Way entrance on his way to Leavey Library, but can’t recall details of the crash.
+The computer engineering and computer science student said he was walking to the Downey Way entrance, but can’t recall details of the crash.
 The Los Angeles Fire Department said the hit-and-run occurred around 10:15 p.m.

 “I honestly don't remember a thing besides starting to cross the street,” Bunny said.